colinmurphy/magento-exam-notes/1. Basics/4. Additional Notes/Questions.md

 - Name the different type of translations
 - What is the order of translations being loaded
 - How does developer mode affect translations
+- How does a module add a translation file